6 Killer Uses for New Google My Business Posts

 The design of posts allows you to adopt the sort of open, relaxed, friendly content that lends itself to highly authentic engagement with prospects and customers.
 Make sure you have someone on your team that knows how your company works and how Posts works.
 That is the only way you will get the maximum impact from the opportunity available when you show up on the desktop, maps, or mobile search results.

 Provide a Personal Touch By Using Google Posts

 If the person you put at the helm of your posts can muster the right blend of digital marketing and authenticity, it is an excellent tool to put a human face on your company.
-It is important that your posts account for two key factors if this is your goal: what makes your company uniquely satisfying on a personal level, and whom you are specifically trying to appeal to.
+It is important that your posts account for two critical factors if this is your goal: what makes your company uniquely satisfying on a personal level, and whom you are specifically trying to appeal to.

 Generate Natural Organic Traffic

 Organic traffic that enters your site as a result of authentic content posted through Google My Business posts will help your site in some ways.
 It can help you preserve a more natural traffic pattern—more on that in the SEO section—and it can help you find where your ‘natural’ customers are.
 At which point you can either refocus your marketing for maximum appeal to that group or retarget to find a higher value set of prospects.

 #3 Improve SEO

 Of course, the first question anyone should consider when Google offers a new product is ‘How will this affect my search engine results?’
 We all know it is taking longer and longer to rank for Google organic listings.

 Any component of the Google Local Search Engine ecosystem offers your company an opportunity to put on a good face for the search engine juggernaut, generating backlinks and attention in the way most closely adhering to what their algorithms desire.
-That does not mean good post content guarantees a high position in search engines, but it is certainly a value-add to your strategy.
+That does not mean good post content guarantees a high position in search engines, but it is indeed a value-add to your strategy.